Lexam VG Gold has projects in the Timmins area of northern Ontario, Canada, the second largest gold producing region in the western hemisphere.

 In addition to mineral resources adequate to economic extraction by open pit mining, the Company's underground resources add to the economic potential in an area with a long history of profitable production from underground mining.
 Lexam VG Gold's exploration programs are focused on the expansion of gold mineralization and the increase of the resource base with the objective of identifying economic gold deposits on its projects.

-The Company also remains open to Merger and Acquisition opportunities that can add value to its developed asset package.
+The Company also investigates Merger and Acquisition opportunities that can add value to its advanced exploration stage projects.